lufias69/heart-disease-llm-research/JAMIA_SUBMISSION/Documents/MANUSCRIPT_COMPLETE.md

 **Conclusions:** Our findings reveal a critical dissociation between consistency and accuracy in LLM medical diagnosis.
 While LLMs demonstrate remarkable reproducibility, their tendency toward over-diagnosis and limited discriminative accuracy constrain direct clinical utility.
 Results suggest LLMs may be better suited as supplementary decision-support tools rather than primary diagnostic systems.

-**Keywords:** Large Language Models, Medical Diagnosis, Consistency Analysis, Heart Disease, Clinical Decision Support, AI Reliability, Reproducibility
+**Keywords:** Large Language Models, Medical Diagnosis, Consistency Analysis, Heart Disease, Clinical Decision Support

+---

+# MAIN TEXT

-## Introduction
+## INTRODUCTION

 Large Language Models (LLMs) have emerged as promising tools for clinical applications, demonstrating impressive performance on medical licensing examinations and case analysis [1-3].
 However, their deployment in clinical settings raises critical questions about reliability and consistency.
 While traditional diagnostic tools are expected to yield reproducible results, LLMs employ stochastic generation that can lead to varying outputs [4], with documented tendencies toward hallucinations and inconsistent reasoning [9,10].
 Reproducibility challenges in AI systems have been extensively documented [13], yet remain incompletely characterized for medical LLMs.